-The Chief Engineers of all States/U.Ts dealing with National Highways.
+Copy of Ministry's letter No. NH-11047/1/87-DOI dated the 8th September, 1988 addressed to the Chief Engineers of all States/U.Ts dealing with National Highways.

-Subject: Augmentation of Distance Informatory/Destination Signs on National Highways under a time-bound programme.
+Sub.: Augmentation of Distance Informatory/Destination Signs on National Highways under a time-bound programme.

 At present travellers are getting information about the distance to various destination places mainly through km. stones.
-To a certain extent they also get guidance about this through other informatory signs, like the Advance Direction Signs put up at major intersections.
-General feeling however is that not enough Destination Signs are being provided along the National Highways at present, and as a result the travelling public is often put to inconvenience.
+To a certain extent they also get guidance about this through other informatory signs like the Advance Direction Signs put up at major intersections.
+General feeling however is that not enough Destination Signs are being provided along the National Highways at present and as a result the travelling public is often put to inconvenience.
 There is thus a need for increasing the frequency of distance informatory signs.

-With the objective of augmenting the informatory signs on the National Highways, it has been decided 2. accordingly that:
+2. With the objective of augmenting the informatory signs on the National Highways, it has been decided accordingly that:

-- Additional Destination Signs will be put up at intervals of 25-50 kms in both directions.
-Detailed guidelines for this are enclosed, (a) - Simultaneously, deficiencies of Advance Destination Signs at intersections, and Direction Signs for small towns/villages etc., will (b) be removed vide recommendations contained in IRC Code of Practice for Road Signs.
+(a) Additional Destination Signs will be put up at intervals of 25-50 kms in both directions.
+Detailed Guidelines for this are enclosed

+(b) Simultaneously deficiencies of Advance Destination Signs at intersections and Direction Signs for small towns/villages etc. will be removed vide recommendations contained in IRC Code of Practice for Road Signs.

-The above task is to be completed as per the following time-bound action programme so as to achieve 3. installation of the requisite additional signs latest by the end of June 1989:
+3. The above task is to be completed as per the following time-bound action programme so as to achieve installation of the requisite additional signs latest by the end of June 1989:

-Activity Target Assessment of the need for such signs by State PWDs and furnishing of estimates by them to the Ministry.
-30.10.88 (-) Sanction of estimates by the Ministry.
-31.12.88 (ii) (iii) Installation of signs.
+Activity Target (i) Assessment of the need for such signs by State PWDs 30.10.88 and furnishing of estimates by them to the Ministry. () Sanction of estimates by the Ministry 31.12.88 Installation of signs.
 30.6.89

-The Destination Signs referred to above will generally be of maximum size 1.8 m (width) x 1.2 m (height).
-Preferably, these should be of reflectorised type.
+4. The Destination Signs referred to above will generally be of maximum size 1.8 m (width) x 1.2 m (height).
+Preferably, these should be of refectories type.
 As per the Ministry's policy, such signs would need to be provided in English, Hindi and the local language where the same is not Hindi.
 Manner of achieving this is spelt out in detail in the guidelines enclosed.

-The Minister of State for Surface Transport has desired that the matter be given top priority.
-It is requested as such that assessment of the requirements of such signs on National Highways in your State may please be made urgently, and necessary estimates for augmenting sign system furnished to this Ministry positively by 30th October, 1988.
+5. The Minister of State for Surface Transport has desired that the matter be given top priority.
+It is requested as such that assessment of the requirements of such signs on National Highways in your State may please be made urgently, and necessary estimates for augmenting signs system furnished to this Ministry positively by 30th October, 1988.

-Enclosure to Ministry's Circular No. RW/NH-11047/1/87-DO-I, dt.
-8.9.1988
+(Enclosure to Ministry's Circular No. RW/NH-11047/1/87-DO-I, dt.
+8.9.1988) GUIDELINES FOR INSTALLATION OF DISTANCE INFORMATORY/DESTINATION